Smoke signal: Native Americans

 Lewis and Clark's journals cite several occasions when they adopted the Native American method of setting the plains on fire to communicate the presence of their party or their desire to meet with local tribes.

 Yámana

 Yámanas of South America used fire to send messages by smoke signals, for instance if a whale drifted ashore.
-The large amount of meat required notification of many people, so that it would not decay.
-They might also have used smoke signals on other occasions, thus it is possible that Magellan saw such fires (which inspired him to name the landscape Tierra del Fuego) but he may have seen the smoke or lights of natural phenomena.
+The large amount of meat required notification of many people so that it would not be wasted.
+They might also have used smoke signals on other occasions—thus it is possible that Magellan saw such fires and was inspired to name the landscape Tierra del Fuego ("Land of Fire"); however, he may have seen the smoke or lights of natural phenomena.

 Noon Gun

 The Cape Town Noon Gun, specifically the smoke its firing generates, was used to set marine chronometers in Table Bay.

 Aboriginal Australians

-Aboriginal Australians throughout Australia would send up smoke signals for various purposes.
-Sometimes to notify others of their presence, particularly when entering lands which were not their own.
-Sometimes used to describe visiting whites, smoke signals were the fastest way to send messages.
-Smoke signals were sometimes to notify of incursions by hostile tribes, or to arrange meetings between hunting parties of the same tribe.
+Aboriginal Australians throughout Australia have used smoke signals for various purposes— sometimes to notify others of their presence, particularly when entering lands which were not their own.
+Sometimes used to describe visiting Whites, smoke signals were the fastest way to send messages.
+Smoke signals were sometimes used to notify of incursions by hostile tribes, or to arrange meetings between hunting parties of the same tribe.
 This signal could be from a fixed lookout on a ridge or from a mobile band of tribesman.
-"Putting up a smoke" would often result in nearby individuals or groups replying with their own signals.
-To carry information, the colour of the smoke was varied, sometimes black, white or blue depending on whether the material being burnt was wet grass, dry grass, reeds or other, and the shape of the smoke could be a column, ball or smoke ring.
-This message could include the names of individual tribesmen.
+"Putting up a smoke" often promoted nearby individuals or groups to reply with their own signals.
+Different colours of smoke (black, white or blue, depending on whether the material being burnt was wet grass, dry grass, reeds or other materials) were used to convert information, as was the smoke's shape (a column, ball or ring), allowing a messaging system sophisticated enough to include the names of individual tribesmen.
 Like other means of communication, signals could be misinterpreted.
-In one recorded instance, a smoke signal reply translated as "we are coming" was misinterpreted as joining a war party for protection of the tribe when it was actually hunting parties coming together after a successful hunt.
+In one recorded instance, a smoke signal reply translated as "we are coming" was misinterpreted as joining a war party for protection of the tribe, when it was actually to indicate hunting parties coming together after a successful hunt.